mkenne11/nogotofail-pii/docs/create_tls_proxy_cert.md

 ### c.
 Create the TLS MitM certificate

-Use the TLS MitM key to create a certificate signing request (CSR).
+The TLS MitM key is used to create a certificate signing request (CSR).
 The details should generally match the root CA, except the Common Name which must be different.
 ```
 cd /root/ca
 openssl req -config tlsmitm/openssl.cnf -new -sha256 -key tlsmitm/private/tlsmitm.key.pem -out tlsmitm/csr/tlsmitm.csr.pem